-Two of the most powerful aromatherapy application methods are cold-air diffusing and neat (or undiluted) topical application.
+Two of the most powerful aromatherapy application methods are cold-air or ultra-sonic diffusing and neat (or undiluted) topical application.

-- Diffusing CPTG®, certified-pure-therapeutic-grade essential oils through a cold-air diffuser is a wonderful way to experience the powerful effects of essential oils.
+- Diffusing therapeutic-grade essential oils through a cold-air or ultra-sonic diffuser is a wonderful way to experience the powerful effects of essential oils.

 Other ways to use essential oils:

 - In compresses: Applying a compress over the oils produces a deep, soothing effect.
-Simply rub a few drops of essential oil (either neat or diluted, depending on the essential oil used) onto the area to be treated, and cover with a damp towel, and cover that with a dry towel.
-Leave this in place for 10 to 60 minutes.
+Simply rub a few drops of essential oil (either neat or diluted, depending on the essential oil used) onto the desired area, then cover with a damp towel, and cover that with a dry towel.
+Leave this in place for 10 to 60 minutes (replace the damp towel with a warm one every 5-10 minutes, to maintain the temperature).
 The warmth of the towel, along with the moisture, drive the oils deep into the tissues.

-- As dietary supplements: Many essential oils may be diluted in an oil-soluble liquid (such as rice milk, grade B maple syrup, honey or Agave nectar) and taken orally.
-(See the Modern Essentials, 2nd Edition for information on taking essential oils in capsules.
-It's a truly powerful way to use CPTG®, certified-pure-therapeutic-grade essential oils.)
+- As dietary supplements: Many essential oils may be diluted in an oil-soluble liquid (such as almond or hemp milk, grade B maple syrup, honey or whole, raw milk) and taken orally.

-- In cleaning: Adding a few drops of lemon, peppermint, lavender or Purify to your laundry, dishwasher or dishwater helps to disinfect and purify.
+- In cleaning: Many of the oils are very cleansing or purifying.
+Adding a few drops of lemon, peppermint, Citrus Bliss® or Purify to your laundry, dishwasher or dishwater helps to cleanse and purify.
 It also makes things smell great.
-In the laundry, you can add a few drops to the wash water; but an even nicer effect is created by adding a few drops to a moist wash cloth and putting it in the dryer with wet clothes.
+In the laundry, you can add a few drops to the wash water; but, an even nicer effect is created by adding a few drops to a moist wash cloth and putting it in the dryer with wet clothes.

 Essential oils as a boost to other healing modalities

-Clinical research has demonstrated that aromatherapy has powerful beneficial effects when added to other natural healing modalities.
-Research has shown that essential oils can magnify benefits by 2 to 10 times over results obtained from these modalities alone.
+Clinical research has demonstrated that aromatherapy has powerful beneficial effects, when supporting other healing modalities..
 Essential oils can be used in conjunction with:

 - Massage therapy: Essential oils can greatly enhance the relaxing and restorative effects of massage.
 The oils aid in soothing stressed muscle and other soft tissues, improve circulation and promote lymph drainage.
-Just add your favorite essential oil to a massage base oil.
-Applying the oils neat, and layering a massage oil over that is also very effective.
+Just add your favorite essential oil to a massage base oil, and you're ready to go.
+Applying the oils neat, and layering a massage oil over that, is also very effective.

 - Reflexology: Adding essential oils, especially with the Vita-Flex Technique, can greatly enhance the effectiveness of this healing practice.
-The frequency of the essential oils makes a perfect partnership with the energy of the reflexologist, to produce results that reflexology alone cannot achieve.
+The frequency of the essential oils makes a perfect partnership with the energy of the reflexologist.

-- Acupuncture: As with reflexology, essential oils are a natural enhancer of the effects of this healing modality.
-It makes a wonderful alternative to the use of an electrical stimulation, used with acupuncture by so many chiropractors today.
+- Acupuncture: As with reflexology, essential oils are a natural enhancer of the effects of this practice.
+It makes a wonderful alternative to the use of electrical stimulation, used with acupuncture by so many chiropractors today.